dsnezhkov/deepsea/README.md

 - Account for various secure email communication parameters
 - Clearly separate artifacts, mark databases and content delivery for multiple (parallel or sequential) phishing campaigns.
 - Help create content with minimal dependencies.
 Embedded tools to support Markdown->HTML->TXT workflow.
-- 45 configuration lines is all you need to be able to consistently send a decent phish.
 ---

 ### Usage